yoriyuki-aist/Falsify/README.md

 ## Audience

-This package is for researchers and developpers who evaluates the technology.
+This package is for researchers and developers who evaluates the technology.

 ## Reqiurment